sen-Kawa/Cpp-07/README.md

 These functions can be called with any type of argument.
 The only requirement is that the two arguments must have the same type and must support all the comparison operators.

+### ex01 - Iter

+Implement a function template iter that takes 3 parameters and returns nothing.

+• The first parameter is the address of an array.
+• The second one is the length of the array.
+• The third one is a function that will be call on every element of the array.